 The SQL Server management table is referenced to check the DB status.
 This level corresponds to simplified monitoring without SQL statements being issued for the monitor table.
+An error is recognized if:

-- (1) The database status is not online - Level 1 (monitoring by select)
+(1) The database status is not online

 Monitoring with only reference to the monitor table.
 SQL statements executed for the monitor table are of (select) type.